-These kinds of channel sections are often used in a number of applications and require that open face for its function.
+These kinds of channel sections are often used in a number of applications and require an open face for their function.
 In this case, the right aluminium needs to be chosen so that it can mostly withstand the pressure of the bend in order to prevent the twist.

 5. Structural Shapes

-Imagine a section in the shape of a ‘H’, each leg on this section would be prone to twisting towards the centre of the section, just like a channel section would be.
-This shaped section is very common for a structural support and so it isn’t ideal when bending.
+Imagine a section in the shape of an ‘H’, each leg on this section would be prone to twisting towards the centre of the section, just like a channel section would be.
+This shaped section is very common for structural support and so it isn’t ideal when bending.

 6. When profile modifications aren’t possible?